 Fix “SDK location not found.
 Define location with sdk.dir in the local.properties file or with an ANDROID_HOME environment variable” in Android Studio

 SDK is a Software Development Kit.
-SDK brings together a group of tools that enable programing for mobile Applications such as Android, IOS.
-You can download SDK from HERE and then Extract/put it in the default folder if there is no such then make it.
-Default Path of SDK in PC is:
+SDK brings together a group of tools that enable programming for Mobile Applications such as Android, and iOS.
+You can download SDK from the official Google Developers Website for Android and then Extract/put it in the default folder if there is no such then make it.
+The Default Path of SDK in PC is:

 sdk.dir = C:\Users\UserName\AppData\Android\sdk